top of page

 • Motivation

-Willingness opens the door that someday keeps closed.
+You need willingness, which opens the door that someday keeps closed.

 Letting Go of Guilt Around Time Lost